-Google has a section (tab) on the Google Chrome “Developers Tools” called LightHouse “Audits”.
+Google has a section (tab) on the Google Chrome “Developers Tools” called Lighthouse “Audits”.
+There’s also a free Google Chrome Lighthouse extension or you can use the Google Lighthouse form below.

 When using the Google Chrome browser go to the “Customize and Control Google Chrome” (Menu on top right), followed by “More Tools” > “Developers Tools” > “Audits”, see screenshot below.